twknab/mean_hike/readme.md

 	+ Add login validations where after 5 attempts account locks out for awhile.

 	+ (can you get a server log of an IP?)

-	+ Login: if email address is used rather than username, display message saying they need to use their username, not their email (or accept either a username or email -- this is the ideal functionality and common in many web applications)...

 ## Development Issues Log: